-New Canaan CT has a rich history of mid-century modern architecture.
+New Canaan, Connecticut has a rich history of mid-century modern architecture.
 The River Building at Grace Farms adds to this history with its contextually modern architecture.
-By incorporating transparency and connectivity, the serpentine building is responsive to the mission of Grace Farms while retaining its modern roots.
+By incorporating transparency and connectivity, the River Building is responsive to the mission of Grace Farms while retaining its modern roots.

 Exterior glass façade 2

 Mid-century modern architecture